Adam-Shawcross/snooker-project/Documentation/README.md

 #### Delivered solution
 ![Final ERD](/Documentation/ERD_Final.jpg)

-As shown in the end my expectations were somewhat close to reality as in fact I hhave both tables functional (delte front end issues).
-However, in the time given i could not achieve the relational aspect of my databses.
+As shown in the end, my expectations were somewhat close to reality as in fact I have both tables functional (delete front end issues).
+However, in the time given i could not achieve the relational aspect of my databases.

 <a name="testing"></a>
 ## Testing